About us

 We combine the information from these sources with the information you provide to us directly.

-When providing permission for 3rd party organisations to share your data you should check their Privacy Policies carefully to understand fully how they will process your data.
+When providing permission for third party organisations to share your data you should check their Privacy Policies carefully to understand fully how they will process your data.

 The Trust may make use of profiling and screening methods to produce relevant communications and provide a better experience for our supporters.
 Profiling can help us target our resources more effectively through gaining an insight into the background of our supporters and helping us to build relationships that are appropriate to their interests and capacity to give.

 To do this we may use additional external sources of data to increase and enhance the information we hold about you.
-This may include obtaining details of changes of address, date of birth, telephone numbers and other contact details, information related to your wealth, and consumption and demographic data generated through the MOSAIC geodemographic tool.
+This may include obtaining details of changes of address, date of birth, telephone numbers and other contact details, information related to your wealth, and consumption and demographic data generated through a variety of geodemographic tools.
 It may also include information from public registers and other publicly available sources such as Companies House, newspapers and magazines.

 Please note that we will not knowingly market to or accept donations or orders for goods or services from persons aged under 18 years.